itscharukadeshan/Fullstackopen/README.md

 - Learn Node.js, Redux, authentication, TypeScript, creating APIs, and handling data.

-- To get an understanding about the level of expertise in a university-level course
+- To get an understanding about structure and complexity of university-level course.

 - Understand how frontend can interact with the back end.